esther3587/Instacart-Market-Analysis/README.md

 - order_products_train.csv: Order contents for training
 - order.csv: Tells which set(prior, train, test) an order belongs
 - products.csv: Match product ID and product name and aisle ID, department ID

+### Analysis

+First we do EDA to examine data distribution and trend.
+Then we use naive approach to set up benchmark, which is to predict user will buy whatever he/she has purchased before.

 ### Reference
 [Kaggle competition](https://www.kaggle.com/c/instacart-market-basket-analysis)